MercersKitchen/Music-Player-github.io/Processing-Java Lessons/README.md

 - English recipe writing (various names)
 - Math number and algorithms - 2D-multiplcation to binomial mutliplication
 - Why is this sophisication important?

+- What are the basic coding sturctures to learn in a lanuage, also connected to hardware

-See in the medelbrolt fractal and set
+See in the medelbrolt fractal and set as metaphpor for above